 The service provider market supplying the oil and gas industry in Mozambique is not mature and we rely heavily on international contractors to support our projects.
+In most instances costs are increased on the basis that local contractors are required to be appointed over international contractors, to comply with local content requirements, who then subcontract to the international contractors.
 With the global oil and gas market booming due to increased activity and global supply chain constraints, supply and demand for services is driving rates up.
 We depend on those service providers to fulfil their contracts at acceptable rates and should one or more of these contracts be terminated as a result of increased rates, particularly for our well delivery operations, we may be unable to speedily replace these services on terms that are acceptable to us, increasing our costs, disrupting our operations and materially affecting our financial position.

-Further, although our procurement policy is to require service providers to acknowledge our requirement that they maintain acceptable corporate values and ethical standards, there is a risk that instances of unethical conduct could occur, and such instances could impact our reputation.
+Further, although our procurement policy requires service providers to acknowledge our requirement that they maintain acceptable corporate values and ethical standards, there is a risk that instances of unethical conduct could occur, and such instances could impact our reputation.
 In addition, if we identify that a service provider fails to meet these standards, such service provider could be replaced which in turn could cause additional strain on the supply chain (thereby increasing costs and delivery times) particularly if any of our largest service providers were to be implicated.

-Exposure related to significant investments in associates and joint arrangements may adversely affect our business, operating results, cash flows and financial condition
+Exposure related to significant investments in associates and joint arrangements may adversely affect our business, operating results, cash flows and financial position